Neonatal/MFM Subspecialty Symposium 2025

 The Neonatal/MFM Subspecialty Symposium 2025 aims to provide a comprehensive platform for healthcare professionals to explore the latest advancements in the diagnosis, management, and treatment of complex congenital anomalies in neonates.
 The symposium will focus on the collaborative, multidisciplinary approach essential for optimizing outcomes in neonates with intricate medical conditions.
 With expert-led sessions and case discussions, this conference will foster deeper insights into the nuances of congenital disorders, highlighting the critical role of early intervention, diagnostic precision, and evidence-based therapies.

-Note: This conference is being held on person at Edwards Elmhurst Hospital - 155 E. Brush Hill Road, Elmhurst, IL 60126.
+Note: This conference is being held in person at Edwards Elmhurst Hospital - 155 E. Brush Hill Road, Elmhurst, IL 60126.

 Target Audience